Supportkeyboard_arrow_right

 R.O. stands for rated output and will be the sensor's capacity, the last calibrated applied load, or the electrical equivalent of those points.

-What is NL on my calibration certificate, and how it is calculated?
+What is NL on my calibration certificate, and how is it calculated?

 What does the zero mean on the table of the loading points?

-The first zero reading is to eliminate any zero offset (or load cell zero balance) and allow the span from the loading to be presented.
+The zero reading is to eliminate any zero offset (or load cell zero balance) and allow the span from the loading to be presented.

 What is shunt?